mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 Today, the idea of Atomic Design is to begin with common raw material (atoms) with which we can build the rest of it.

 1. Start with a unique visual language that is very close to our brand identity.
-2. With a strong identity, we can release our first atoms: colors, typographic, forms, shadows, spaces, rhythms, animations principles...
+2. With a strong identity, we can release our first atoms: colors, typographic, forms, shadows, spaces, rhythms, animations principles...Design Atmosphere (mood-board, style tiles, etc.)
 3. Again, it is essential to spend time designing this identity and make it unique, before you can tackle your atoms.
 4. To get rid this notion of "page", we will focus on features or user flow, not screens.
 Make components that are not "connected" to anything.
 5. We are going to focus on the action which we want our user to do and on the components that are needed to accomplish this action.